LEADING OFF: ‘Field of Dreams’ game grows in Iowa cornfield

 Shohei Ohtani is set to start for the Angels against Toronto, marking the first time the two-way sensation will pitch to Blue Jays slugger Vladimir Guerrero Jr.

 They’re the top two home run hitters in the majors this season.
-Going into Wednesday night’s game between the Angels and Toronto in Anaheim, Ohtani had 37 homers and Guerrero had 35.
+Ohtani has 38 homers and Guerrero has 35.

 MISSED IN MILWAUKEE